 Parameter Required?
 Value left Yes Node in the dataflow definition file that identifies the dataset that contains the records that you want to update. right Yes Node in the dataflow definition file that identifies the lookup dataset that contains the new values. left_key Yes Key column in the left dataset used to match records in the other dataset.
 If you use a composite key, the left and right keys must have the same number of columns in the same order.
-For an example, see update Transformation on page 73. right_key Yes Key column in the right dataset used to match records in the other dataset.
-If you use a composite key, the left and right keys must have the same number of columns in the same order.

-Parameter Required?
-Value update_columns No An array of corresponding columns between the left and right datasets.
+For an example, see update Transformation on page 72. right_key Yes Key column in the right dataset used to match records in the other dataset.
+If you use a composite key, the left and right keys must have the same number of columns in the same order. update_columns No An array of corresponding columns between the left and right datasets.
 Use the following syntax: "update_columns": { "LeftColumn1": "RightColumn1", "LeftColumn2": "RightColumn2", "LeftColumnN": "RightColumnN" }.
 The value from right column replaces the value from the corresponding left column.
 The field types of the left and right column must match.
 Note: If you specify a column name that does not exist, the dataflow fails.
-If you do not specify this parameter, the transformation updates the left dataset by matching all columns in the right dataset with those in the left.
+If you do not specify this parameter the If you do not specify this parameter, the transformation updates the left dataset update Transformation

+Parameter Required?
+Value by matching all columns in the right dataset with those in the left.
 In this case, the right column names must match exactly with the left column names.
 Otherwise, an error might occur.